-- Enforcement (1) Anyone with an appropriate interest has the right to approach a competent court or other body for the protection of Rights and Freedoms under this Constitution. - (2) Formalities for hearing applications for the protection or enforcement of Rights and Freedoms must be minimal and any competent court or other body may start proceedings on the basis of informal documentation; - 58.
-Social justice and affirmative action Special measures taken to relieve inequality shall not of themselves constitute unlawful discrimination provided such measures are for a lawful purpose and are reasonable and proportional temporary measures to relieve an established inequality.
+(1) Anyone with an appropriate interest has the right to approach a competent court or Human Rights

+Commission for the protection of Rights and Freedoms under this Constitution.

+- (2) Formalities for hearing applications for the protection or enforcement of Rights and Freedoms must be minimal and any competent court or other body may start proceedings on the basis of informal documentation; - (3) Any person whose rights of freedoms under this chapter has been contravened shall be entitled to compensation or such other redress as the court deems appropriate for the contravention thereof from the person or authority which contravened it. - 58.
+Social justice and affirmative action Special measures through Legislation taken to relieve inequality of all forms shall not of themselves constitute unlawful discrimination provided such measures are for a lawful purpose and are reasonable and proportional temporary measures to relieve an established inequality.

-Part VII
+Part VII States of Emergency

-States of emergency
+59. States of emergency